burtonwilliamt/carlogicapi/tutorials/VeinsTutorial/README.md

 ### TutorialAppl

 The application part of the Car is in the TutorialAppl class which is comprised of a .ned, a .h, and a .cpp in the src folder included in the VeinsTutorial project [here](https://github.com/burtonwilliamt/carlogicapi/blob/master/tutorials/VeinsTutorial/src/TutorialAppl.cpp).
 It handles the messages from other Cars, sending and receiving them.
-In this example, I've made the cars slow down when they receive a message from another car.
+In this example, I've made the cars slow down or speed up to the surrounding car's speeds when they receive a message from another car.
 This is supposed to sync the Car's speeds, and it serves as a simple example.
 Here is a function that gets called everytime SUMO updates the position of the Car.
 ```
 void TutorialAppl::handlePositionUpdate(cObject* obj) {
     BaseWaveApplLayer::handlePositionUpdate(obj);